mercmobily/ryver/README.md

 Note that this is the first time we do something actually useful using Ryver: yo had a simple Markdown file called `templateHelloWorld.md` and produced, as a result, a functioning and well formatted HTML file called `templateHelloWorld.html`.

-The `markup-markdown` filter was applied because you have a `_info.yaml` file in the root of your source directory, with the following:
+Don't forget that the `markup-markdown` filter was applied because you have a `_info.yaml` file in the root of your source directory, with the following:

     filters: markup-markdown